 Cognitive Behavioral Therapy (CBT)

-CBT analyzes the relationship between thoughts, emotions, and behaviors.
-It’s a common, evidence-based talk therapy that typically aims to help people identify automatic negative thoughts and “thinking mistakes” to improve mood.
-CBT can help those with ADHD develop skills to improve focus, planning/organizing, and self-image by practicing self-control.6
+CBT for ADHD analyzes the relationship between thoughts, emotions, and behaviors.
+This evidence-based approach aims to help adults with ADHD identify automatic negative thoughts and “thinking mistakes” to improve mood.
+CBT can help clients develop skills to improve focus, planning, organizing, and self-image by practicing self-control.4

-Length of CBT treatment will vary based on past experience in therapy, level of management of current ADHD symptoms, and other factors, but you can expect at least six sessions or more, depending on specific needs.
+The length of CBT treatment will vary based on experience in therapy, level of symptom management, and other factors.
+However, you can expect at least six sessions or more.

 Dialectical Behavioral Therapy (DBT)

-DBT is a skills-based therapy designed to help those who struggle with self-soothing.
-A hallmark of DBT includes mindfulness and distress tolerance, which have more weight in this type of therapy than other modalities.
-It’s highly structured and teaches people to use specific skills to alleviate symptoms affecting their ability to organize, plan, self-motivate, regulate emotions, and examine interpersonal effectiveness.7
+A hallmark of DBT includes mindfulness and distress tolerance.
+Therapists teach clients specific skills to improve their ability to organize, plan, self-motivate, regulate emotions, and examine interpersonal effectiveness.5

 Acceptance & Commitment Therapy (ACT)

-Like with any mental health diagnoses, the ability to accept and tolerate varying levels of distress can be achieved through practicing mindfulness and being present.
-ACT is a therapeutic approach that emphasizes mindfulness, acceptance, defusion, self-as-context, committed action, and values.8
+Like with any mental health diagnosis, people can achieve the ability to accept and tolerate varying levels of distress through mindfulness and being present.
+ACT is a therapeutic approach emphasizing mindfulness, acceptance, defusion, self-as-context, committed action, and values.6

-A therapist who uses ACT might help you explore your values and examine whether your behavior is aligned.
+A therapist specializing in ACT might help you explore your values and if your behavior aligns with these beliefs.
 Although ADHD is a neurocognitive disorder, conscious and unconscious avoidance can make difficulties with attention even more severe.
-The length of ACT is typically at least 12 sessions, but it can be longer depending on the individual needs of a client.
+ACT typically lasts at least 12 sessions, but clients may consider additional sessions if they want more support.

 Other Types of Therapy